azoth-lang/azoth.language.design/no-inline-fields.md

 than seems worth it for the feature.
 Even if it were added, there would be issues for the important use case of `Unsafe_Hybrid_Array`.
 For now, the decision has been made to simply not support this feature. `Hybrid_Array` will be implemented as a value type.
-This will allow for safe expansion later since value types are more restricted that other types.
+This will allow for safe expansion later since value types are more restricted than other types.
 If private inheritance or field inlining is added, then it will be possible to change `Hybrid_Array` to a class and recompile.